All To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)

 • Urine that smells bad or looks milky or cloudy

 • Blood in the urine.
-This is more common in younger women.
-If you see blood in your urine, tell a doctor or nurse right away.
+This condition is more common in younger women.
+If you notice blood in your urine, please inform a doctor or nurse promptly.

-• Feeling tired, shaky, confused, or weak.
-This is more common in older women.
+• You may experience symptoms such as fatigue, shakiness, confusion, or weakness.
+This condition is more common in older women.

 • Having a fever, which may mean the infection has reached your kidneys